Park Interpretive School Programs (Preschool - Grade 5)

 The CRD’s secure online registration site allows you to browse, register and pay immediately for a Regional Parks school program with no wait.
 You will first have to create an account.
 Once registration is complete, a receipt and confirmation will be emailed to you.
 Registration is only confirmed once payment is processed.
 Teachers must book their own program, please book programs for your class only.

-Cancellation Policy for all programs: You will not be reimbursed the full amount for any cancellations less than two weeks before your program date.
+Cancellation Policy: You will not reimbursed for programs cancelled less than two weeks before your program date.

 Please review the Communicable Disease Prevention Guide before booking: